-Alternative healthcare provider Emerald Clinics is set to make its ASX debut next month and aims to shake up the medical world with its unique cannabinoid data platform.
+Alternative healthcare provider Emerald Clinics (ASX: EMD) is set to make its ASX debut next month and aims to shake up the medical world with its unique cannabinoid data platform.

 The company operates a network of clinics across Australia specialising in medical cannabis treatments and captures anonymous, high-quality real world data from its patients, which it claims has significant value and is in demand from licenced producers, regulators, insurers and prescribers.

 Emerald is seeking to raise at least $6 million and up to $8 million through the issue of 30-40 million shares at $0.20 each.
 This offer indicates a market capitalisation of about $37-39 million upon completion.